Ganges River

 Ganges as an honorary cemetery

 Many people know that Hindus do not bury, but cremate their dead.
-Ashes flutter over the water.
-The waters of the holy Ganges are the most desirable refuge for any Hindu.
-Since the population of India is very large - almost 1.4 billion people, each of whom dreams of finding a last refuge in the waters of the Ganges, the crematoriums do not stop working even for an hour.
-At the holy place in Varanasi, waiting for their turn at the bonfire, the corpses of the dead lie in rows, just like many centuries ago.
+Ashes are fluttering over the water.
+The waters of the sacred Ganges are the most desirable haven for any Hindu.
+Since India's population is very large - almost 1.4 billion people, each of whom dreams of finding their last refuge in the waters of the Ganges, crematoriums do not stop their work for an hour.
+At the holy place in Varanasi, the corpses of the dead lie in rows, waiting for their turn at the stake, as they did many centuries ago.
 Representatives of other religions are shocked by such a sight.
-And Hindus are simply fulfilling their duty, performing traditions and rituals that must be observed in relation to their ancestors.
+And Hindus are just doing their duty, fulfilling traditions and rituals that must be observed in relation to their ancestors.

-The Hindu religion does not allow the corpses of cows, monks, pregnant women and children to be burned at the stake.
-Their “burial” occurs in a different way: a heavy stone is tied to the body, and it is lowered into sacred water.
-Some of the dead are not completely burned due to the high cost of firewood.
+The Hindu religion does not allow the burning of corpses of cows, monks, pregnant women and children at the stake.
+Their "burial" takes place in a different way: a heavy stone is attached to the body, and it is lowered into the sacred water.
+Some of the dead are not completely burned because of the high cost of firewood.
 After a purely symbolic burning procedure, the deceased is also sent to the river, because the Ganges accepts the dead in any form.

-When you are on the banks of the sacred Ganges, you need to be prepared to see a body floating by.
-The most amazing thing is that local residents use water from the Ganges for household needs: washing, cooking, and even drink unboiled.
+Being on the banks of the sacred Ganges, you need to be prepared to see a body floating by.
+The most striking thing is that locals use Ganges water for household needs: washing, cooking, and even drinking it unboiled.

 Ganges River Ganges River Ganges River Ganges River Ganges River Ganges River